 - Investments you purchase through them

-- Account fees which are some of the highest bank fees you’ll ever pay upwards of $220 a year KOHO says.
+- Account fees are some of the highest bank fees you’ll ever pay, upwards of $220 a year KOHO says.

 The only time you’ll get charged for using KOHO is if you have a free account and make an international purchase or if you take money out of an ATM that charges its own fee.
 (This is the foreign exchange fee charged by Visa to use their network globally.)

-The only way KOHO makes money other than the above is through their Premium accounts and interchange fees.
+The only way KOHO makes money other than the above is through its Premium accounts and interchange fees.

 What Is KOHO Premium?